 Do I believe people take on stupid debt all of the time?
 Sure.
 The use of credit cards to fund a more lavish lifestyle than one can afford is ridiculous.
 But I don’t believe one is sinning if they take on a loan that they can repay.
 Once again, it may not make the most financial sense, but that doesn’t mean it’s morally wrong.
 He implies it is with a constant repeating of the Scripture of the borrower being slave to the lender.

 A mother abandoned by her husband who takes out a student loan to start a career to support her children, a family with a cancer diagnosis who have to start putting bills on credit cards to afford treatments, people leaving abusive situations without sufficient funds etc. are not sinning by going in to debt, and I believe are even making the best decisions they can with very difficult cards dealt to them.
+The Church would never say those persons have sinned if they are entering into that debt with the intention and realistic possibility of paying it off.

 Would I recommend Dave Ramsay’s program?
 Overall, yes.